ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 The CNAME record is an alias.
 This means that the target value points to a URL that will itself provide the DKIM record to the server that will query the CNAME record.
 This type of CNAME record for setting the DKIM is common when using a Microsoft email server.

 This record type is used to enable DKIM on a domain name declared for an OVHcloud Exchange solution.
 This way, your email solution provider can manage security and update the DKIM for you.
-This way, your email solution provider can manage the security and update of the DKIM for you.

 ### Test your DKIM <a name="test-dkim"></a>